Lil Debbie: Music career

 In 2011, Lil Debbie appeared in the music video for Kreayshawn's debut single "Gucci Gucci".
-In September 2011, it was reported that Debbie had been kicked out of The White Girl Mob, due to being disloyal to the other members of the group.
+In September 2011, it was reported that Debbie had been kicked out of the White Girl Mob, due to being disloyal to the other members of the group.
 Debbie stated poor communication and misunderstandings in the group were the main reasons for her departure.
 Debbie later stated she didn't have much input in the group and she was just following the others' decisions.
 Debbie has also stated that she has no relationship with the members of the group as of 2014.

 In 2012, Debbie collaborated with Houston rapper RiFF RaFF on a number of songs together, including "Squirt", "Brain Freeze", "Michelle Obama" and "Suckas Askin' Questions".
 Debbie's videos for "Squirt", "2 Cups", and "Gotta Ball" became popular, each gaining over 2,000,000 views on YouTube, and the success of the songs helped to catapult her career.
 Some of the singles released, including "Squirt", "Brain Freeze", and "2 Cups", made it on to Debbie's first mixtape, Keep It Lit, released in July 2012.
 In February 2013, the single, "I Do It" featuring K00LJOHN was released.

 On October 22, 2013, Debbie released her first EP, titled Queen D, which includes three original songs and two remixes.
 A second EP, titled California Sweetheart, was set for release in the summer of 2013, but was delayed and eventually released on March 25, 2014.
-On August 5 of the same year, Debbie released her third EP, a follow up to California Sweetheart, titled California Sweetheart Pt.
+On August 5 of the same year, Debbie released her third EP, a follow-up to California Sweetheart, titled California Sweetheart Pt.
 2. This was followed by the rapper's second mixtape Young B!tch, released on November 24, 2014.

 On June 10, 2015, Debbie's single "Lofty" was released on iTunes.

-In 2015, Debbie debuted her line of baked goods titled "Cakes" at the Blazer's Cup in 2015.
+In 2015, Debbie debuted her line of cannabis-infused baked goods called "Cakes" at the Blazer's Cup in 2015.

 On March 3, 2017, Debbie released her fourth EP, titled XXIII, including five originals.
 Cesqeaux, Moksi, The Galaxy, Yung Felix, Yellow Claw, and FS Green are all featured on the EP.